 Please note that mmcsdStorageInit() and mmcsdStorageDeinit() functions provided by the platform layer are for the ease for sample application writer.
 If the application wants to address multiple media, then these APIS should not be used as block media and EDMA initialization is required only once throughout the system

 The sample application uses interrupt based detection of card insertion and write protect status via GPIO.
-To enable this Mmcsd_GPIO_CDWP_ENABLE should be defined in the project as a compiler definition.
-The macro Mmcsd_GPIO_CDWP_ENABLE is by default enable in the sample application pit.
+To enable this, Mmcsd_GPIO_CDWP_ENABLE should be defined in the project as a compiler definition.